windicss/docs/features/dark-mode.md

 Windi CSS has out-of-box Dark Mode support.

-By prefixing the `dark:` variant to the utilities, they will only apply when dark mode is enabled.
+By prefixing the `dark:` variant to utilities, they will only apply when dark mode is enabled.
 With the following example, the `Preview` text will be red on the light mode, and green on the dark mode.
-Try play with it:
+Try to play with it:

 <ToggleDark />